zldobbs/pitch/README.md

 A MERN stack impelmentation of the [Pitch card game.](https://en.wikipedia.org/wiki/Pitch_%28card_game%29) The version implemented here is a 2-team, 4-player, 5-10 bid game played to 31 (see Campbell Ten-Point Pitch on the above Wikipedia page).

-The game itself is hosted on Heroku.
-It is free-to-play [here.](https://dobbs-pitch.herokuapp.com/)

 This application was developed using the MERN stack (MongoDB, Express, React, and Node).
 [Materialize](https://materializecss.com/) was used for the frontend CSS framework. [socket-io](https://socket.io/) was used to manage websockets and [axios](https://github.com/axios/axios) was used for the HTTP client.

 The React frontend of this application is a submodule of this repo.
 It can be viewed [here.](https://github.com/zldobbs/pitch-client)